Pairing the Beers of Chimay with Craft Chocolate

 • The beer must be of a quality deserving of the Trappist name.

 There are currently only 10 Trappist-certified breweries in the world, and half of them are in Belgium, which has a rich monastic brewing tradition.
 Accordingly, the beer styles most commonly associated with Trappist brewing are all Belgian: Dubbel, Tripel, and Quadrupel.
 While these styles do roughly scale upward in strength, you can ignore the multipliers—a Dubbel isn’t directly “double” anything, and so on.
-Belgian brewers aren’t always too worried about sticking to style guidelines, as we’ll see below, but all of these styles share the distinctive character of Belgian ale yeasts, which tend to contribute a lot of their own flavors and aromas to the finished beer.
+Belgian brewers aren’t always too worried about sticking to style guidelines, as we’ll see below, but all of these styles share the distinctive character of Belgian ale yeasts, which tend to contribute a lot of their own flavors and aromas to the finished beer—typically gentle fruitiness and baking spice notes.

 Pairing with Chocolate

 Many Belgian beer styles pair beautifully with craft or bean to bar chocolate, and the beers of the Chimay line exemplify this.
-Below I’ve provided chocolate pairing recommendations for all five of Chimay’s beers.
+Let’s talk about craft chocolate pairings for Chimay’s Trappist ales!

 Dorée (gold label)